Liverpool Irish Festival programme announcement 20– 30 Oct 2022

 - Visual explorer and documentarist Kieran Murray delves further into the stories behind his online exhibition Times Past which uncovers stories of abandoned houses in rural Ireland.
 Online exhibition – access available 24/7 from 10am 20 Oct–30 Oct

-- Republic of Shame (28 Oct) -presented in partnership with University of Liverpool – explores the impact of Mother and Baby and County Homes in Ireland as institutions for the concealment, punishment and exploitation of ‘fallen women’
+- Republic of Shame (28 Oct) -presented in partnership with University of Liverpool – explores the impact of Mother and Baby Home institutions in Ireland and their concealment, punishment and exploitation of ‘fallen women’.

 - Rounding up the Festival, Doug Devaney presents The Mersey Mash at Liverpool Irish Centre (29 Oct), a magazine-style film and performance showcasing Liverpool’s Irish community.